Madonna studies: Illustrative examples of reference works

 The Madonna studies saw its developments mostly at academic conferences, journals, courses, seminars, theses and books (including textbooks).
 The first scientific articles about Madonna appeared in 1985, only two years from her debut (1983) and experienced a boost in the early-1990s.
 According to academic Laurie Ouellette, Madonna scholars "have been leading classroom discussions and filling the pages of academic journals and textbooks since Madonna's early days as the Material Girl".
 Simon Frith, refers to this as the "boom in the academic Madonna business": "The books! the articles! the conferences! the courses".

 Major American universities dedicated classes to the singer across the nation, mostly in the decades of the 1980s and 1990s.
-Probably more in the US than any other country, there were classes about Madonna.
-In this regard, Frenchman academic Georges-Claude Guilbert wrote in the book Madonna as Postmodern Myth (2002), Princeton, Harvard, UCLA, the University of Colorado and Rutgers were the first to propose courses "about" Madonna.
-Organizations like the set of liberal arts colleges 7 sisters teach courses that examine the influence of Madonna in culture.
+In this regard, Frenchman scholar Georges-Claude Guilbert wrote in the book Madonna as Postmodern Myth (2002), Princeton, Harvard, UCLA, the University of Colorado and Rutgers were the first to propose courses "about" Madonna.
+Liberal art colleges, such as 7 sisters also taught courses that examined Madonna's cultural influence.
 Professor Mathew Donahue lectures about Madonna in many of his classes at the Department of Popular Culture (the first Popular Culture department in the United States) of Bowling Green State University.

-Worldwide, American editor Annalee Newitz commented that "Madonna occupies a definite place in the post-Western Cultures curriculum at universities everywhere".
-At the University of Amsterdam in the Netherlands, was created the elective academic discipline, Madonna: The Music and the Phenomenon, within the Department of Musicology.
-In Finland, Rossi Leena-Maija from Helsingin Sanomat informed in 1995 that Madonna became part of "Finnish academic life".
+Although probably the United States saw more classes about Madonna than any other country, internationally various also informed about Madonna's courses in academic syllabus.
+In early 1990s, American editor Annalee Newitz commented that "Madonna occupies a definite place in the post-Western Cultures curriculum at universities everywhere".
+The University of Amsterdam created the elective academic discipline, Madonna: The Music and the Phenomenon, within the Department of Musicology.
+In Finland, Rossi Leena-Maija from Helsingin Sanomat informed by 1995 that Madonna became part of "Finnish academic life".
 Simon Reynolds mentioned the example of scholars from Frankfurt, and educator David Buckingham of the Cambridge campus.
-In 2015, a group of scholars dedicated a class to Madonna at the University of Oviedo, and marked the first time Oviedo devoted a course to a female singer.
+In 2015, a group of scholars dedicated a Madonna class at the University of Oviedo, marking the first time Oviedo devoted a course to a female singer.